tablelandnetwork/docs/docs/fundamentals/use-cases/README.md

 - Access controls are baked into the protocol to allow for token ownership or on-chain checks to dictate table mutations (e.g., mutate a row only if provisioned by the dataset's controller).
 - Storing publicly shared data, like a CMS or knowledge base, related to DAO operations.

-### Application data

-- Lower frequency application data that doesn’t result in a _high velocity_ of table writes is ideal.
-- This could include data like user settings, comments / posts, or certain session data—assuming the data can be publicly readable.

 :::note
 As a best practice, developers should educate their users on what they’re using and how Tableland table data is publicly available (i.e., encryption is not a native feature).
 :::

 ## What to avoid

-- **Personally identifiable data**—Tableland is an _open network_ such that _anyone_ can read from any table.
-Thus, personal data shouldn’t be stored in Tableland (unless encrypted).
+- **Personally identifiable data**: Tableland is an _open network_ such that _anyone_ can read from any table.
+Thus, personal data shouldn’t be stored in Tableland unless encrypted.
-- **High frequency, sub-second writes**—such as a high frequency trading bot.
+- **High frequency, sub-second writes**: Most chains that cannot handle this volume / speed—such as a high frequency trading bot.
-- **Storing _every_ user interaction in an application**—it probably doesn’t make sense for this data to live in an web3 table, such as keystrokes or clicks.
-The write frequency would result in high costs.
+- **Storing _every_ user interaction in an application**: It probably doesn’t make sense for this data to live in an web3 table, such as keystrokes or clicks.
+The write frequency would result in high costs unless some sort of batching mechanism is used (e.g., aggregate user data over some time period and only update this data at a more cost effective frequency)
-- **Extremely large datasets or files**—these should be avoided and are better handled by file storage, using solutions like IPFS, Filecoin, or similar.
-But, _pointers to these locations_ and related metadata are a great use case for Tableland tables, actually.
+- **Extremely large datasets or files**: These should be avoided and are better handled by file storage, using solutions like IPFS, Filecoin, or similar.
+But, _pointers to these locations_ (like CIDs) and related metadata are a great use case for Tableland tables, actually.

 ## Get connected